mbp5467/gdaps2_s4_Avert/README.md

 ## Mission Statement
 _Replace this with the overall objectives that your team has agreed upon._
 _What is the goal of the project (from a learning and product perspective)?
 Who is your target audience?
 How will you define success?_
+The goal of the project from a learning and product perspective is for everyone on the team to have a firsthand team-based experience in game development.
+Since the industry in game development is very team-heavy, learning how to make a gamer in teams early is very helpful in learning how it works in the industry, as well as learning potential team skills that would be helpful going forward.
+The target audience of the game we are creating, titled Avert, is to anyone who enjoys puzzle games.
+We consider success to be a game that's playable and has several levels of puzzles with different solutions.
+If we can accomplish that, then the game has made its purpose and it would be a success.

 ## Communications

 ### Discord
 _Add info about how to join/use your team's Discord channel.
 What is it?_
+The entire team is keeping track of Discord in the general channel only.
+It's purpose is to coordinate meetings, as well as ask teammates for clarification if someone is working alone.

 ### Meeting Times
 _Set at least 1 out-of-class meeting time and note times when the entire group is usually free for additional meetings as needed._
+Saturdays at 2PM in GOL-2000 (The large open lab)

 ## Repository Overview
 _As the project progresses, add notes here about how the repository is organized, how branches are being used, etc._